Benjamin-compute/LOAN-Payment...-Predicting-Bad-Borrowers-using-Random-Forest/README.md

     * emp_length:              Employment length in years.
 Possible values are between 0 and 10, where 0 means less than one year and 10 means ten or more years.
     * time_to_earliest_cr_line:     The number of days the borrower has had a credit line.

-    * loan_status:     Indicator variable, telling whether the loan has been fully or not fully paid (this is the response variable)
+    * loan_status (this is the response variable):     Indicator variable, telling whether the loan has been fully or not fully paid